hogodev/api/teamspace/Authentication.md

 ## Check Email

-HogoPro support users to use one email address to join in different teams, so the first step to login HoGoPro is check email address.
+HogoPro support users to use one email address to join in different teams, so the first step to login HoGoPro (teamspace) to get list of team belong to.
 If the email address is in many teams, user has to pick up the team to login.
-Otherwise, user just input password to login in the team.

 ### URL